Sands Hotel and Casino: Wayne McAllister design, 1952

 The porte-cochère of the hotel featured three great sharp-edged pillars jutting out in front of the glass-fronted building, angling down into the ground, which resembled fins.
 The two-story glass walled entry was bordered by a wall of imported Italian marble, and above the entrance area was a horizontal plane with copper lights suspended from the beams.
 Rather than being polished, the marble was unusual in that it was rough and grained.
 Natural and stained cork was used throughout the building.
 A.J.
 Leibling of The New Yorker described the hotel in 1953: "The main building of the Sands is a great rectangular hall, with the reception desk in one corner, slot machines along one long wall and a bar and cocktail lounge, complete with Latin trio, along the opposite wall.
 In the middle is a jumble of roulette and craps tables and 21 layouts."
-The casino, of substantial size, was accessed by three sets of terrazzo stairs, and was lit by low-hanging chandeliers.
+The casino, of substantial size, was accessed by three sets of terrazzo stairs and was lit by low-hanging chandeliers.
 The bar featured bas-reliefs with a Western theme, including cowboys, racing wagons and Joshua trees, designed by Allan Stewart of Claremont College, California.
 The Garden Room restaurant overlooked the hotel's pool and landscaped grounds.

-The 200 guest rooms of the original hotel were divided into four two-story motel wings, each with fifty rooms, and named after famous race tracks.
-They were set out in a hacienda style, and surrounded by a half-moon shaped pool.
+The guest rooms were located in a group of stand-alone, two-storey buildings.
+There were six 40-room, 168' by 59'6 blocks – named after the racetracks Arlington, Belmont, Santa Anita, Rockingham, Bay Meadows, and Hialeah – and one double-long block named Churchill Downs.
+Each block had a white Bermuda roof with a 3/12 pitch.
+The blocks were arranged in a Y formation.
+Rooms were designed and furnished by Barker Bros. of Los Angeles.
+Later in the 1950s, the additional bedroom blocks Hollywood Park and Garden State were built.
 The suites were luxuriously designed.
-Plush blue carpets and ivory colored chairs with white ceilings were the norm in the early days.
+Plush blue carpets and ivory-colored chairs with white ceilings were the norm in the early days.
 An electric tram service, often attended by pretty showgirls, took the guests to their rooms.
-A 14-story tower commenced construction in late 1965, and was opened in 1967.
-It existed until November 1996 when it was demolished.
+In 1963, a new bedroom building, named the Aqueduct, was constructed.
+The Aqueduct was crescent shaped and was three storeys high, 275' long, and '70 wide.
+The architect of the new block was Julius Gabrielle, and furnishings were provided by the Albert Parvin Company of Los Angeles.
+Dick Wells, a Parvin employee, designed the suites.